Do you remember the first time you wrote a check for $100?

 One more point in starting a business.
 When you put money into a given investment, you’re doing so with the idea that it will be worth more money in the future.
 But when you have a business, it can provide you with an income for the rest of your life.
 That’s more valuable than just about any other investment that you can make.

-12. Starting a Blog
+13. Starting a Blog

 That’s what I did with my blog.
-As a financial planner it’s been easy for me to tackle personal finance and financial planning related articles on an ongoing basis.
+As a financial planner, it’s been easy for me to tackle personal finance and financial planning-related articles on an ongoing basis.

 My wife had a different beginning with her blog.
-It started as a way to document our growing family, but after she realized she could make extra money blogging she started focusing on things that she was passionate about: motherhood, fashion, home decor and our pending adoption.
+It started as a way to document our growing family, but after she realized she could make extra money blogging she started focusing on things that she was passionate about motherhood, fashion, home decor, and our pending adoption.
 I’m still in amazement at how often her home tour page has been shared on Pinterest – over 1 million times!

 This could be a way of building a side business, rather than taking the plunge into a full-time venture.
-You can do it as a side line until you are ready to ramp it up to full-time.
+You can do it as a sideline until you are ready to ramp it up to full-time.
 And you can move at whatever pace is comfortable for you.
 But once you get going, a blog can be an incredible source of new and exciting opportunities – as well as income.

-13. Launching a Podcast
+14. Launching a Podcast

 The simplest way is to do a series of podcasts and solicit listener donations.
 This can work beautifully if you have a loyal following.
 You can also get advertising sponsors, in much the same way that you would for a blog, who would pay for a mention in your podcast, or on the site where the podcast appears.

 The best part is that he publishes his super highly detailed income reports monthly for those that want to chart his progress.
-In the beginning much of his revenue was from advertisers and since then he has offered various courses and products for those interested in monetizing their products.
+In the beginning, much of his revenue was from advertisers and since then he has offered various courses and products for those interested in monetizing their products.
 This man is truly on fire! 🙂

-14. Resell Products on Amazon FBA
+15. Resell Products on Amazon FBA

-If you have a talent for finding bargains, but have never had the inclination to sell some of those bargains for profit, Amazon FBA is probably the most hassle-free way to do it.
+If you have a talent for finding bargains but have never had the inclination to sell some of those bargains for profit, Amazon FBA is probably the most hassle-free way to do it.